USAA Cashback Rewards Plus American Express Card Review

 Reward redemption options are plentiful.
 In addition to using rewards for a statement credit or having it electronically deposited to an eligible USAA account, the USAA Rewards Center lets you apply the money toward the purchase of travel accommodations, merchandise and gift cards, or make a charitable contribution to a participating charity.

 Going abroad?
-Charge away with no worries of getting hit with a foreign transaction fee.
+Charge away with no worries of getting hit with a foreign transaction fee which runs 3% or more on some other cards.

 Questions?
 Concerns?
 Just wanna chat?
 USAA is known for its outstanding customer service.